kichkiro/42/README.md

 ![42](https://github.com/kichkiro/42_cursus/blob/assets/42_logo.jpg?raw=true)

 ---
-## About 42 School :
+## 🌌 - About 42

-[42](https://www.42network.org/) is a global education initiative that offers a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
-The [42cursus](42cursus) is free for whoever is approved in its selection process* - the so-called "Piscine" - becoming 42's students.
+[42 School](https://www.42network.org/) is a global education initiative that offers a unique approach to learning technology.
+With a focus on practical skills and self-directed learning, 42 School provides an immersive environment where students learn from their peers.

+There are no traditional classrooms or teachers at 42 School.
+Instead, students engage in peer-to-peer learning, collaborating on projects and challenges to develop their skills.

+The [42cursus](42cursus), the curriculum at 42 School, covers a wide range of technical topics and fosters the development of critical skills such as problem-solving and teamwork.

-## 🛠️ Skills developed at 42
+## 🛠️ - Skills Developed

 ### Hard-skills